 Signal characteristics on MRI are variable depending on the mixture of lipid, fluid and blood products.
 In general, they mimic cystic lesions, although they do not fully attenuate on FLAIR.
 A helpful feature is that they usually have a quite high signal on diffusion-weighted imaging (DWI).
 This high signal is seen as a result of both true restricted diffusion and T2 shine through (as expected the ADC signal is intermediate rather than particularly low) 5.

 These lesions require no treatment.
 They do not require histological confirmation and no follow up is needed.

-On CT the main differential is that of a cysts of the choroid plexus.
+On CT the main differential is that of a cyst of the choroid plexus.

-On MRI, the diagnosis is usually readily made, with the two potential differential being:
+On MRI, the diagnosis is usually readily made, with the two potential differentials being:

 - both can have high signal on DWI

-- infarcts are unilateral whereas xanthogranulomas are usually bilateral
+- infarcts are unilateral whereas xanthogranulomata are usually bilateral

 - choroid cyst 4,5